 - ctime – change time

 mtime stands for modify time.
 This timestamp tells you when was the last time the file was modified.
-By modify, it means if the contents of a file were changed by editing the file.
+Modifying means the contents of a file were changed by editing the file.

 How to see the timestamps of a file?